kongondo/Padloper2Starter/README.md

 There are several places we can hook into to customise the markup of the Padloper `view order backend`.
 It depends on the parts of the GUI that we want to change.
 In `Demo 2`, we will only change the markup that renders the title of the product that a line item represents.
 We will append product customisation details after the title, if applicable.

 To accomplish the above, we add the hook `customOrderLineItemTableRow` in [ready.php](/ready.php).
 This function hooks into `PadloperProcessRenderOrders::getSingleViewTableRow`.
-It amends each applicable individual row in the table that displays line items in an order in `order view` dashboard.
+It amends each applicable individual row in the table that displays line items in an order in `a single order view` dashboard.

 ## Files